-While every eye shape—from almond eyes to downturned eyes—is gorgeous, hooded eyes pose a challenge for specific eye makeup looks.
-From smokey eyes to winged eyeliner, it can all be difficult to master.
-Plus, with so many beautiful eye makeup looks, not all complement your unique eye shape.
-But, if you’re stuck on how to do makeup for hooded eyes, we’ve got you covered!
-Read on to learn what are hooded eyes along with how to best apply everything from eyeliner to eyeshadow for hooded lids.
+While every eye shape—from almond eyes to downturned eyes—is gorgeous, they each have specific needs to achieve different makeup looks.
+If you have hooded eyes, certain looks can be particularly difficult to master, including smokey eyes and winged eyeliner.
+And while there are so many beautiful eye makeup looks, not all complement your unique hooded eyelids.
+But, if you’re eager to do makeup for hooded eyes, we’ve got you covered!
+Read on to learn how to apply everything from eyeliner to eyeshadow on hooded lids.

 WHAT ARE HOODED EYES?

 Before we share all the details on eye makeup for hooded eyes, you should know what hooded eyelids are.
 For starters, hooded eyes are known for their lack of visible lid space.
 Grab a mirror and really examine your eye shape.
 Don’t notice a crease?
 Does skin droop from your brow bone to where your crease should be?
 If you answered yes to either question, you likely have hooded eyelids.
 You can also check out our article, How To Determine Your Eye Shape In 2 Easy Steps to help you determine your eye shape.

 Certain eye makeup looks aren’t as easily visible since your eyelid appears to be hidden.
 However, while some eye makeup looks aren’t as easy to create, there are others that can seriously flatter hooded lids and help to bring all of the attention to your beautiful eyes, including winged liner.